Fees, Finance and Funding

 A loans bursary fund is available to help vulnerable and disadvantaged learners who are funding their learning with an Advanced Learner Loan.
 The loans bursary can help with the costs of accommodation OR travel.

-Please note: The college endeavours to help support students financially to overcome specific barriers to participation, to enable them to access education.
+Please note: The university endeavours to help support students financially to overcome specific barriers to participation, to enable them to access education.
 Funds are limited, so we recommend that you apply as early as possible.